hyperledger/besu/CODE_OF_CONDUCT.md

 7. Respect the privacy of others and the confidentiality of data you access.

-8. With respect to cultural differences, be conservative in what you do and liberal in what you accept from others, but not to the point of accepting disrespectful, unprofessional or unfair or [unwelcome behavior](#unwelcome-behavior) or [advances](#unwelcome-sexual-advance).
+8. With respect to cultural differences, be conservative in what you do and liberal in what you accept from others, but not to the point of accepting disrespectful, unprofessional, unfair or [unwelcome behavior](#unwelcome-behavior) or [advances](#unwelcome-sexual-advance).

 9. Promote the rules of this Code and take action (especially if you are in a